theodo-group/LLPhant/README.md

 ```

 ### VectorStores
+> 💡 Once you have embeddings you need to store them in a vector store.
+The vector store is a database that can store vectors and perform a similarity search.

 This a simple example of how to use the vector store with Doctrine ORM to perform a similarity search.